Pabna: Administration

-Pabna Municipality comprises a mayor and 15 councillors and 5 female councillors.
+Pabna city ia administered by a pourashava named Pabna Municipality, which consists of a mayor and 15 councillors and five female councillors.
 Each councillor represents a ward of the town.
 All of them are elected by people's vote.

+Demographics

+According to the 2022 Bangladesh census, Pabna city had a population of 175,982.

+According to the 2011 Bangladesh census, Pabna city had 33,217 households and a population of 144,442.
+24,391 (16.89%) were under 10 years of age.
+Pabna had a literacy rate (age 7 and over) of 76.22%, compared to the national average of 51.8%, and a sex ratio of 951 females per 1000 males.

 Transport

 Dhaka is about five hours by road, through the Jamuna Bridge.
 Cities and towns of Dhaka Division, Chittagong Division and Sylhet Division are connected through it.
 Kushtia District and other parts of Khulna Division and Barisal Division is connected through Lalon Shah Bridge.

+Waterway

+Water transport is important, as the Padma and other rivers, and Chalan Beel wetland are in Pabna.